 I’ve been showing you behind-the-scenes footage all month while I worked on my patio and exterior, so I don’t delay.
 Let’s jump right into it!

-If you remember, this is what the side of the house looked like, leading back into the backyard, which has been Forgotten Land since we moved in nearly 6 years ago!
+If you remember, this is what the side of the house looked like, leading back into the backyard, which has been Forgotten Land since we moved in years ago.

 As you come around the corner, what was there before were a few existing stepping stones, but it ended there, not quite reaching the patio.